- American Family vs. Travelers: Which one is the cheapest?

 American Family vs. Travelers: Rates for high-risk drivers

-Check the table below to see how American Family rates compare to Travelers rates.
+Take a look at the table below for American Family rates compared to Travelers rates.

 Type of violation | American Family | Travelers |